-I will begin with an overall statement about the Chinese subjunctive, and then explicate it with a few paragraphs, and then give several examples.
+Let’s start with an overall statement about the Chinese subjunctive, and then explicate it with a few paragraphs, and then give several examples.

 However, in Chinese there are unique markers (individual words) that are often used to indicate a departure from reality into counterfactual, one specific one, 的话, (Dehuà) is frequently associated with a departure from reality into the counterfactual (but not always).
 Hence counterfactual sentences in Chinese are not as natural and the distinction between the so called “irrealis mood” and the “realis mood” is not as transparent as in other languages.
 This is the main message and opinion of this article.

 Some Chinese “subjunctive” sentences don’t involve any of these markers either, and these will be illustrated later in the examples.

 The function of “如果。。。就” (Rúguǒ. . .
 Jiù) in both “subjunctive” and “indicative” in Chinese.